 Be strong for yourself and your family because they are affected too.
 It’s a tough period but you will come through it.
 Getting breast cancer does not have to be the end of the world.
 In fact, it can be the beginning of new worlds and opportunities.

-God ave e confirmations as I walked through each step, as He does in all trials.
+God gave me confirmation as I walked through each step, as He does in all trials.
 Life is a journey of trials that He is in control of, and a test of faith.
 He has given to all He has called.
 Peace I leave with you; my peace I give you.
-I do not give you as a world gives.
+I do not give you as the world gives.
 Do not let your hearts be troubled and do not be afraid. -John 14:27

 Information in Power.
 Having had cancer does not define me, and it never did.
 It was an experience I collected, and I have collected many experiences in my lifetime, both good and bad.